Water and Salt - Balanced Intake

 Water and salt (along with potassium) regulate the water content of the body.
 Drinking water without adequate salt and potassium intake will not correct dehydration!

-Drinking water will temporarily treat the symptoms of dehydration, but the balance of water and salt intake is what makes the real difference in health and hydration.
+Drinking water will temporarily treat the symptoms of dehydration, but the balance of salt intake is what makes the real difference in health and hydration.

 For some reason, the importance of salt intake took a long time for me to digest and comprehend.